highlight/highlight/docs-content/general/6_product-features/4_logging/1_overview.md

 You can find our logging product at [app.highlight.io/logs](https://app.highlight.io/logs).

-If you'd like to try out our logging features for backend that you don't see here, hit us up in [our community](https://highlight.io/community) or send us an email.
+If you're language of coice isn't support in the "Getting Started" docs below, hit us up in [our community](https://highlight.io/community) or send us an email.

 Get started with the resources below: